Skip links

 Where:

-• T is a transaction
+• T is the transaction being executed.

 Ethereum Virtual Machine Definition evm